Louvers and HVAC

 If you have a clothes dryer, you should have a vent that transports the hot air and extra lint outside your home.
 The opening of this vent is typically covered with an exhaust louver.
 This cover prevents animals such as birds from making a nest in your ductwork and stops rain and other moisture from being blown into the duct while allowing hot air to escape.

-Exhaust louvers are also seen frequently in home and commercial building foundations.
-Louvers help regulate the amount of air in the space while preventing moisture from becoming trapped.
+They are also seen frequently in home and commercial building foundations.
+They help regulate the amount of air in the space while preventing moisture from becoming trapped.

 Louver System Questions

 There are a lot of questions you should ask before selecting a type of louver system for your building.
-Understanding the needs of your louver, as well as the environmental conditions of the area you’re building in, will help ensure that you make the proper selection and that the louver meets your needs.
+Understanding your needs, as well as the environmental conditions of the area you’re building in, will help ensure that you make the proper selection and that it meets your needs.

 Here are three things you should keep in mind when selecting a louver: